en

 The electronic verification of life certificates is also available to officials of Italian diplomatic representations indicated by the Ministry of Foreign Affairs and International Cooperation.
 In addition, INPS and the Ministry of Foreign Affairs and International Cooperation have shared a project that envisages the possibility for pensioners to liaise with consular offices via a video call service

-Citibank has also made available to other patronage institutes operators abroad who do not have the status of “Acceptable Witness”, the possibility of using an electronic submission tool of the existence in life certification forms: the authorised patronage institute operator will be able to upload copies directly to the Citibank computer system in electronic format of the forms and of the supporting documents duly completed and signed as appropriate, avoiding sending these by post.
+Citibank has also made available to other patronage institutes operators abroad who do not have the status of “Acceptable Witness”, the possibility of using an electronic submission tool of the existence in life forms: the authorised patronage institute operator will be able to upload copies directly to the Citibank computer system in electronic format of the forms and of the supporting documents duly completed and signed as appropriate, avoiding sending these by post.

 Pensioners have 120 days to send the required certificates to Citibank.